Party conferences

 Room 4B | ACC (Inside the secure zone, conference pass required to attend)

-Explore how UK Universities are driving economic growth through cutting-edge research, skills development, and partnerships.
-This reception will highlight the vital role higher education plays as an engine of economic growth, with the University of Manchester as a leading example of an ecosystem of innovation.
+Join President and Vice-Chancellor of The University of Manchester, Professor Duncan Ivison, to explore how UK universities are driving economic growth through cutting-edge research, skills development, and partnerships.
+This reception will highlight the vital role higher education plays as an engine of economic growth, with The University of Manchester as a leading example of an ecosystem of innovation.

 In Partnership with Institute for Government